MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

   - storage
 ---

-# Azure Well-Architected Framework perspective on Azure Blob Storage
+# Azure Well-Architected Framework perspective on Azure Disk Storage

 Azure managed disks are block-level storage volumes managed by Azure and used with Azure Virtual Machines.
 Managed disks are like a physical disk in an on-premises server but, virtualized.
 With managed disks, all you have to do is specify the disk size, the disk type, and provision the disk.
 Once you provision the disk, Azure handles the rest.